cirque-corp/Cirque_Gen6/README.md

 This repository contains sample code (c and C++) that demonstrates Cirque's capacitive touch solutions.
 Many of these sample programs are Arduino projects for the Teensy 4.0.

+## Installation

+This entire repository can be placed directly into your Arduino projects directory.
+The the contents of the libraries directory go in the Arduino/libraries directory.
+As you open each .ino, remember to set the Board and Port to the correct values.

 ## The Code

 The code is arranged into these directories.